- Knowledge Management

 Scientific Activities in the Different Sub-Projects

-In the ERACoSysMed project COLOSYS: Using computer models to predict drug resistance in colon cancer’ (www.colosys.org) I am the administrative coordinator.
-In COLOSYS we will develop a deeper understanding of colon cancer networks and convert them into computer models with which we will be better capable to predict response to treatment.
-The combination of computational, experimental and clinical testing will be explored to understand drug resistance mechanisms, further paving the way towards personalised treatment of colon cancer.
+Project coordinator.
+In the ERACoSysMed project COLOSYS: Using computer models to predict drug resistance in colon cancer’ (www.colosys.org) we developed a deeper understanding of colon cancer networks and converted them into computer models with which we have studied response to treatment.
+The combination of computational, experimental and clinical testing remains my focus, to understand drug resistance mechanisms, further paving the way towards personalised treatment of colon cancer.

 NTNU Health DrugLogics: